 Recently, we reported on the launch of new sensory rooms at St Kilda Stadium, as the club joined a growing list of venues to cater to fans with sensory processing issues.
 Awareness of the needs of people with sensory processing issues is growing, with attractions, retail stores and entertainment venues around the country introducing tailored sessions.

-If you’re a parent of a child with ASD, you might be wondering whether there are things you can do in your own home to create a space for your child that’s fun and responsive to their sensory processing needs.
+If you’re a parent of an autistic child, you might be wondering whether there are things you can do in your own home to create a space for your child that’s fun and responsive to their sensory processing needs.
 Particularly if your family has recently received a diagnosis, it can be daunting to know where to begin.
-Here are six top tips from the experts about how to get started creating the perfect sensory-friendly bedroom for your child.
+Here are 6 top tips from the experts about how to get started creating the perfect sensory-friendly bedroom for your child.

 1. Remember, there’s no one-size-fits-all